 I am a health psychologist registered with the Health Care Professions Council (HCPC) and a Chartered Psychologist on the register of the British Psychological Society (BPS).
 I studied Psychology and Sociology at the University of Leeds and undertook my PhD at Oxford Brookes University.
 I lectured at the University of Bath before joining Psychology at the University of Westminster.

 My research uses both qualitative and quantitative approaches to explore the ways in which people make sense of long-term conditions, make health care choices and evaluate their treatment.
 This research also involves assessing and evaluating current treatment provision in order to make recommendations for ways in which patient care and outcomes may be enhanced.
-Our research has included a range of patient groups, from children and adolescents with arthritis and haemoglobinopathies to older people with chronic obstructive pulmonary disease (COPD).

 Yoga on social prescription in West London: a mixed methods evaluation.
-West London CCG, £73,400, Cartwright (PI) & Cheshire.
+West London CCG, £73,400, Cartwright (PI) and Cheshire.
 Oct 2017-Nov 2019.

 Service Evaluation of Individualised Yoga Intervention (IYI).
 Colacao, Sodhi, Cartwright.
 London North West Healthcare Charitable Fund, Feb 2017-2018. £5,000.

 University students who self-harm: what can we do to help?
 Mackenzie, Cartwright & Borrill, British Academy £9,000.
 March 2017-2018.